Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

-where $x = m_\pi r$, $m_\pi$ is the pion mass, $g_A$ is the axial-vector coupling constant, and $f_\pi$ is the pion decay constant.
-Here, we use the charge-independence breaking form of the OPE as we have done before, see Ref.~\cite{Gezerlis:2014zia} for details.
+where $x = m_\pi r$, $m_\pi$ is the pion mass, $g_A$ is the axial-vector coupling constant, and $F_\pi$ is the pion decay constant.
+For the constants $m_\pi$, $F_\pi$, $g_A$, and the nucleon mass $M_N$, we use the same values as in Ref.~\cite{Gezerlis:2014zia}.
+Here, we use the charge-independence breaking form of the OPE as we have done before; see Ref.~\cite{Gezerlis:2014zia} for details.

 At \NLO and beyond, $V_\pi$ receives contribution from two-pion exchange (TPE) diagrams.
 For these TPE pieces, we employ the expressions using spectral-function regularization (SFR)~\cite{Gezerlis:2013ipa,Saha:2022oep,Epelbaum:2004fk}.
 Under this representation, the TPE potential is written in terms of spectral functions as